 - Dog bite was unprovoked

 - You were on public property at the time of the bite or on private property with permission

 Personal Injury Was Caused by Dog

-Florida is a “strict liability” state where it concerns dog bite law.
+Florida is a “strict liability” state where it concerns.
 This means dog owners aren’t able to claim ignorance of their dog’s aggression to avoid paying damages.
 Regardless of whether the dog showed signs of being dangerous or likely to bite, the owner will be held accountable.

 After being bitten by a dog, it’s important that you seek medical treatment.
 The Centers for Disease Control and Prevention recommend washing wounds immediately with soap and water to reduce your risk of infection, especially if you suspect rabies.

 Your doctor will be able to treat the dog bite injury and determine whether treatment for rabies is necessary.
 The extent of your injury will also be documented by your doctor, which our dog bite attorneys can later use as evidence.